 There are little bits of hidden history all over the place.
 Active sites set up to fight the enemy such as Anti Aircraft Guns and Searchlights, working sites such as POW camps, and hidden sites such as Small Arms Dumps, Pillboxes and secret defence hordes.
 Plus decoy sites, bomb sites and even defended factories.
 Many of these still remain in some form today.

 This building looks, to the uneducated eye, like another public toilet.
 An entrance at each end - and a row of cubicles?
 Are those vents?
 Are they old windows?
-Why is there a section of brick behind them at an angle....wait a minute....they are for guns!
-This is not a toilet or a air raid shelter.
-This is a defensive building.
-But why?....
+Why is there a section of brick behind them at an angle....wait a minute.... are they for guns!
+This is not a toilet.
+Is it an air raid shelter or is it a defensive building?